 Mistakes People Make 2 – Employer Drug Testing Programs

 This series of articles continues to highlight actual mistakes that occur during the process of workplace drug & alcohol testing.
 The intent of these articles is to alert folks as to the importance of taking the time to manage and perform drug and alcohol testing programs correctly and without flaws.
 In the last issue of DATIA Focus the article highlighted mistakes made at the point of collection, the collector and the collection process; generally considered the “weakest links” in the process.
 This article will focus on mistakes made by the employer or Designated Employer Representative (DER).
 Many DER’s and employers do a great job with their drug and alcohol testing programs, but some don’t.
-Make sure you or your organizations are not doing what you will be reading about in these articles.
+Make sure you or your organization are not doing what you will be reading about in these articles.

 Employers who do drug testing must be careful to do it properly.
 Let’s talk about mistakes employers make in the overall drug testing process including DOT regulated drug testing and non-regulated drug testing.
-Remember in DOT regulated drug testing programs the person in charge of the drug testing program is typically referred to as the Designated Employer Representative (DER); so we will use the DER term as any employer representative running any drug testing program.
+Remember in DOT-regulated drug testing programs the person in charge of the drug testing program is typically referred to as the Designated Employer Representative (DER); so we will use the DER term as any employer representative running any drug testing program.

 One big issue with many employers is the lack of a drug testing policy; a crucial mistake.
-Employers who take the position that drug testing is an invasion of the employee's privacy pay for their political correctness.
+Employers who take the position that drug testing is an invasion of the employee’s privacy pay for their political correctness.
 A pre-hire drug testing policy, combined with random drug testing and drug testing of all employees who are injured on the job, will reduce the number of injuries and identify the employees whose injuries are the result of their drug use.
-In addition the policy is critical to the success of an employer attempting to deny an unemployment or workers comp claim.
+In addition, the policy is critical to the success of an employer attempting to deny an unemployment or workers comp claim.

 Training is a key issue for DER’s and employers who do drug testing, there is a lack of information and training and at times some employers will make up their rules and policies as they go.
-Listed below are some of the common things I hear about out in the work place which are mistakes that could be avoided with proper training.
+Listed below are some of the common things I hear about out in the workplace which are mistakes that could be avoided with proper training.

 - The DER calls up the drug testing provider and says that Bill is acting funny, and there is suspicion that Bill is using illegal drugs.
 DER says “can you come down and conduct a random drug test on Bill.”
-Obviously there is nothing random about this event.
+Obviously, there is nothing random about this event.
 This DER and the supervisors at this company need supervisor training in order to be able to correctly order a reasonable suspicion test on an employee when appropriate.